 Within IP we have these basic tenants:

-Giving users more access and authority over their data
+- Giving users more access and authority over their data

-Allowing users more control over data accuracy and corrections
+- Allowing users more control over data accuracy and corrections

-Ensuring proper privacy notices are in place
+- Ensuring proper privacy notices are in place

 PA contains items such as:

-Ensuring the organization has the legal right to use Personally Identifiable Information (PII)
+- Ensuring the organization has the legal right to use Personally Identifiable Information (PII)

-Have documentation to support that fact
+- Have documentation to support that fact

-Privacy communications are fully developed and implemented
+- Privacy communications are fully developed and implemented

-What, how, when, you can share PII
+- What, how, and when, you can share PII

 What is more interesting to us is the introduction of “joint controls” between security and privacy.
 Also included in the IPD are three new Appendices dedicated to the ‘how’ of implementing the privacy controls.
 See a pattern?

 Privacy is going to be of major concern going forward.
 Just as NIST 800-171 is a subset of 800-53.
-CMMC, as discussed previously, will take from NIST 800-171 and 800-53 to produce a list of requirements around any data pertaining to a contract, including CUI.
+CMMC, as discussed previously, will take from NIST 800-171 and 800-53 to produce a list of requirements around any data about a contract, including CUI.
 NIST has upped their game/concern for privacy.
 It stands to reason that this would make its way into the CMMC.
-Table F-2 of NIST 800-53 is a great place to start to begin the understanding of how important privacy will be.
+Table F-2 of NIST 800-53 is a great place to start to begin understanding how important privacy will be.

 Because of the privacy emphasis in the industry at large and the latest draft of 800-53 we at Cybriant suggest the following actions to prepare:

-Develop a privacy program
+- Develop a privacy program

-Begin identifying all types of PII captured by your organization
+- Begin identifying all types of PII captured by your organization

-Develop or modify training to address privacy
+- Develop or modify training to address privacy

-Begin updating all policies to address privacy concerns
+- Begin updating all policies to address privacy concerns

-Record retention and destruction
+- Record retention and destruction

-Communications policy & procedures
+- Communications policy & procedures

-Business continuity and disaster recovery
+- Business continuity and disaster recovery

-Be thinking about
+- Be thinking about

-Does your company need the PII it does have?
+- Does your company need the PII it does have?

-How does your organization communicate privacy concerns to all parties?
+- How does your organization communicate privacy concerns to all parties?

-Who will be ultimately responsible for privacy?
+- Who will be ultimately responsible for privacy?

-How will allowing redress of privacy concerns affect your processes?
+- How will allowing redress of privacy concerns affect your processes?

 Processes, People, and Technology

 Yes, that old trope is back.
 We’ve heard it a thousand times but, it is our belief contractors will need to start getting their ducks in a row now if they want the road to CMMC compliance to be as painless as possible.
 Long gone are the days of throwing together a System Security Plan (SSP) a couple of Plan of Action and Milestone (PoAM)s and calling it a day.
-It is our strong belief that CMMC will require more than just adherence to particular security controls, an SSP and enough PoAMs to make the auditors happy.
+It is our strong belief that CMMC will require more than just adherence to particular security controls, an SSP, and enough PoAMs to make the auditors happy.
 After seeing the concerted effort to implement RMF throughout the entire organization, pushing that process down the chain is almost certain.